luabind/luabind/README.md

 If you know another fork which fixes this bugs or in which this fork should be merged for other reasons, please let me know.

+### A word on the branch names ###

+First I worked against the 0.9 branch but then decided to rename it to master, since it actually has become the master branch of development in this fork.
+The original master is now named old-master.